dromorobo/MSX-wifi/README.md

 Prepare MSX
 - On MSX compile ESP.PAS to ESP.COM using Turbo Pascal 3.0 (messages off)
-- Download Erik Maas'Fossil driver for MSX
+- Download Erik Maas'Fossil driver for MSX or
+- Start a terminal program that is compatible with your modem/serial interface

 Start MSX and configure Wifi on ESP
 - Initially the ESP creates its own Wifi AP.
 You can connect to this AP using a browser.
 Changing the wifi setting can be done via a config.html to be found via \<http://192.168.4.1/config.html\>, the password is "12345678" (loose the quotes).